AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 1. Cleaned up the breadboard, so now it's much nicer and can be stashed in the project box.
 ![Cleaned Breadboard](Photos/breadboard_cleaned.jpg?raw=true "Cleaned Breadboard")
 2. Need to dremel the project box for the USB port, holes for piezo wiring and tipping bucket wiring and possibly an LED hole.
+3. So, this is odd, the new breadboard, without the amp hooked up, doesn't seem to sit near 0 when there's no tapping.
+It's around 60-70, which is what I used to get when the amp was hooked up.
+The only change I made was reducing the delay from 5ms to 0ms.
+Let's see if reverting that makes a difference.